kutaygunal/healthcare-revenue-risk-predictor/README.md

 # Healthcare Revenue Risk Predictor

 A **PyTorch-based clinical AI system** that predicts hospital claim denial risk and missed billing opportunity using **structured claim features** and **clinical free-text**.
-Built in the style of hospital revenue-cycle AI (e.g., SmarterDx).
+Built in the style of hospital revenue-cycle AI

 ---